Grim-Jokes/quantum/README.md

 # quantum
 This project is what ties the two seperate projects together.
-It's mainly used to guarantee
+It's mainly used to guarantee that quantum-ui will always reference the proper version of APIs